-- By ensuring the College can demonstrate to potential users that it is a Covid-19 secure environment and that risk assessments are kept fully up to date.
-Ensuring that the facilities available for income generating activities are of a standard expected by paying customers. - Close management of expenditure in relation to all income generating activities to ensure that they are self-financing. - Appropriate and relevant marketing of facilities. - Further development of the joint-workspace facility at Parkshot and the introduction of a similar facility at the Hillcroft campus.
+- By ensuring that the facilities available for income generating activities are of a standard expected by paying customers. - Close management of expenditure in relation to all income generating activities to ensure that they are self-financing. - Appropriate and relevant marketing of facilities. - Further development of the joint-workspace facility at both Parkshot and Hillcroft campus.